What Your Jewelry Colors Say About You

 💚 Green: Growth, Abundance, and Renewal

-Green is the color of expansion — it’s tied to nature, abundance, and fresh starts.² Think jade, aventurine, or peridot.
-Green lovers are usually open-hearted and growth-oriented.
-You might find yourself drawn to green when you’re starting something new, seeking balance, or just craving that grounded, natural energy.
+Green is the color of expansion.
+It is tied to nature, abundance, and fresh starts.² Think jade, aventurine, or peridot.
+Green lovers are usually open hearted and growth oriented.
+You might find yourself drawn to green when you are starting something new, seeking balance, or simply craving grounded natural energy.

 Red and pink are both heart colors, just expressed differently.
-Red coral or garnet carries power, strength, and energy — for those who move boldly and speak with conviction.
-Pink opal or rose quartz, on the other hand, is softer and nurturing — tied to love, compassion, and joy.³ If you’re drawn to these shades, you likely wear your heart on your sleeve (and proudly so).
+Red coral or garnet carries power, strength, and energy for those who move boldly and speak with conviction.
+Pink opal or rose quartz, on the other hand, is softer and nurturing, tied to love, compassion, and joy.³ If you are drawn to these shades, you likely wear your heart on your sleeve.

-🤍 White & Neutrals: Clarity, Simplicity, and Strength
+🤍 White and Neutrals: Clarity, Simplicity, and Strength

-People who love white, beige, or neutral stones — like mother of pearl, white onyx, or moonstone — often crave lightness and simplicity.⁴ These colors reflect balance and clarity.
-They’re perfect for people who want their jewelry to complement rather than compete.
-Neutrals are quietly confident — they don’t need to shout to be seen.
+People who love white, beige, or neutral stones like mother of pearl, white onyx, or moonstone often crave lightness and simplicity.⁴ These colors reflect balance and clarity.
+They are perfect for people who want their jewelry to complement rather than compete.
+Neutrals are quietly confident.
+They do not need to shout to be seen.

-💛 Yellow & Gold Tones: Optimism and Vitality
+💛 Yellow and Gold Tones: Optimism and Vitality

-If yellow citrine or golden hues call to you, you’re likely drawn to joy, optimism, and self-expression.⁵ These colors remind us of sunlight and creativity — the energy that lifts a room.
-Gold tones, too, represent abundance and warmth.
-If you reach for gold often, it’s probably because it feels like you — steady, radiant, and full of life.
+If yellow citrine or golden hues call to you, you are likely drawn to joy, optimism, and self expression.⁵ These colors remind us of sunlight and creativity, the kind of energy that lifts a room.
+Gold tones also represent abundance and warmth.
+If you reach for gold often, it is probably because it feels like you: steady, radiant, and full of life.

 🖤 Black: Power, Protection, and Mystery